ElsiKora/elsikora-react-placeholder/README.md

         <tr>
             <td><code>count?: number</code></td>
             <td>
-                The number of lines of skeletons to render.
+                The number of lines of placeolders to render.
 If
                 <code>count</code> is a decimal number like 3.5,
-                three full skeletons and one half-width skeleton will be rendered.
+                three full placeolders and one half-width placeolder will be rendered.
             </td>
             <td><code>1</code></td>